Gissio/radpro/docs/comm.md

-# Rad Pro USB Communications Protocol
+# Rad Pro USB communications protocol

 This document outlines the configuration and commands for establishing a USB data connection with a Rad Pro device using an ASCII-based, request-response protocol.
 All commands and responses terminate with `\r\n` (ASCII carriage return and newline).

-## USB Configuration
+## USB configuration

 To connect to a Rad Pro device via USB, use the following settings: